-Personal grooming habits should be of the highest standard.
+- Personal grooming should be of the highest standard.
 Respect each place you work, play or visit, so that you are in accordance with their standards.

-Teach and abide by the rules of the game in letter and in spirit.
-Always respect officials and their decisions.
+- Teach and abide by the rules of the game in letter and in spirit.
+Always respect management officials and their decisions.

-Current members may display the PTR logo on advertising materials and/or apparel to promote affiliation with PTR.
-If membership lapses:
+- Current members may display the PTR logo on advertising materials and/or apparel to promote affiliation with PTR.
+However, if membership lapses:

 - the PTR logo may not be displayed or used in any way that implies membership or affiliation.